souhaib100/Store-Arduino-data-to-PC-using-Processing/README.md

 # Android-with-TMP36-and-Processing
-Android with TMP36 and Processing
+Comunicate arduino with Processing via Serial, to processe large date or simply to store them.

 # How it work
 <ul>